CPsridharCP/MistySkills/HelloWorld (mistyComesTolife)/README.md

 ### Overview

-The Hello World tutorial series is divided into six parts:
+The Hello World tutorial series is divided into six parts.

 1. Moving Misty's Head
 2. Changing Misty's Chest LED
 3. Playing Sounds
 4. Driving Misty
-5. Moving Misty's Arms
+5. Teaching Misty to Wave
 6. Using Face Recognition

 The first section provides instructions on how to create and upload the files Misty needs to run a skill.
 As you progress through the series, you add new lines of code to the original skill file and update the skill on Misty to see how the additions change her behavior.
 When you finish all of the sections, you have a complete working Hello World skill for Misty.